Mahmoud Ibrahim, Certified Personal Trainer with a Bachelor's Degree in Athletic Training and Sports Science.

-Typically, an anatomical adaptation program should last for 3 to 4 weeks.
+Typically, an anatomical adaptation program should last for three to four weeks.
 However, for fit people who are returning to exercise, one to two weeks might suffice.

 - Stimulating the cardiovascular system and improving blood circulation.